 By Kevin Gibbons

-A few weeks ago, I wrote about my experience purchasing a replacement for my trusty 2004 Saturn in the blog post: Being Savvy Means Knowing When To Be Flexible.
-After spending almost four weeks learning the features of my new 2015 Mustang, I think I’ve found my favorite: the Real-Time Gas Mileage display.
+A few years ago, I wrote about my experience purchasing a replacement for my trusty 2004 Saturn in the blog post: Being Savvy Means Knowing When To Be Flexible.
+After spending almost four weeks learning the features of my new 2015 Mustang, I’d found my favorite: the Real-Time Gas Mileage display.

 The Mustang has this nice graphical display showing your average Miles per Gallon and your instantaneous MPG.
 Drive conservatively, and you can see your average mileage slowly increase to a respectable 30 mpg.
 Tromp on the accelerator and watch your instantaneous mileage drop to below 10 mpg and then see how long it takes to recover.

-I find myself watching that indicator and feathering my foot on the gas pedal, to maintain my desired speed, while getting the best possible mileage.
-The instant feedback the display gives me has a strong impact on my driving habits.
+I found myself watching that indicator and feathering my foot on the gas pedal, to maintain my desired speed, while getting the best possible mileage.
+The instant feedback the display gave me has a strong impact on my driving habits.

 What does this have to do with Savvy Living?